normal-dev/stdlibs/README.md

 - Python (and pip)

 If you would like to work on any contribution, a GitHub personal access token is required, which needs to passed as `GITHUB_ACCESS_TOKEN_CONTRIBS` flag.
+This is necessary to clone repositories.

-The easiest way to get started is to use the launch configurations for Visual Studio Code, which can be found inside `.vscode/launch.json`.
+The easiest way to get started is to use the debugging configurations for Visual Studio Code, which can be found inside `.vscode/launch.json`.
 If you don't use Visual Studio Code, consult the following sections.

 ### Web

 Web contains the frontend (or client) and the API server.
-Make sure the MongoDB deamon is running and serve the client first with:
+Make sure the MongoDB deamon is running at `mongodb://localhost:27017` (or provide an URI with the `MONGO_DB_URI` flag) and serve the client first with:

 ```shell
 cd app/web